wp-plugins/participants-database/readme.txt

 = 1.3.6 =
 * better handling of search and sort functions, pagination in frontend record list
+* new "strict search" setting forces exact match in user (frontend) searches on [pdb_list]
 * fixed issue with select/other and multiselect/other fields not following user selects in some cases
+* fixed bug that duplicated records edited in the admin if unique emails checked, email not validated and blank

 = 1.3.5 =
 * fixed submit bug with webkit browsers